 We’ll talk to you about your plans and will offer advice grounded in decades of professional experience in treating drug and alcohol addiction and misuse.

 It’s vital that your family intervention has a practical conclusion to it.
 If you don’t offer clear advice and suggestion, it’s easy for the individual to feel like they are sitting through a session where they are simply blamed for their troubles.
 By focusing on practical steps to take, you can reduce the chances of them feeling attacked and singled out.

-Dayhab treatment programmes like those offered at Help Me Stop are practical, affordable and effective.
+Dayhab treatment programmes and online treatment like those offered at Help Me Stop are practical, affordable and effective.
 Two common barriers to drug and alcohol treatment are being away from work and family and money; two areas where our service shines.
 Available via flexible hours that fit around work and family obligations and offered at a fraction of the cost of residential rehab, our Dayhab programme is a proven model that delivers long term recovery.

 We hope we’ve helped